 We strongly recommend our travellers to carry mosquito repellent lotions / cream during holiday tour.

 Passports are required for all travellers.
 You will need a full 10-year passport, valid for at least 6 months beyond your planned return date of tour.
 Passports may be obtained by post from any Passport Office located in the travellers home country, and also through main post offices.
-Obtaining a passport may take up to 30 days time, therefore travellers are advised to obtain passports well in time for their travel, bearing in mind additional time may be needed to obtain a visa.
+Obtaining a passport may take up to 8-10 weeks, therefore travellers are advised to obtain passports well in time for their travel, bearing in mind additional time may be needed to obtain a visa.